Oakhurst, Decatur, Georgia: Description

 Oakhurst primarily consists of residences built in the early 20th century and neighborhood businesses.
 It is roughly bounded by the City of Atlanta's Kirkwood neighborhood (west of Winter Ave.) on the west; the City of Atlanta's East Lake neighborhood (Northern St. & Pharr Rd.) on the south; Decatur's West College Ave. (and the railroad tracks paralleling West College Avenue) on the north; and Decatur's South McDonough St. on the east.
 There is also a neighborhood near the College Heights Early Learning Center (roughly centered on South McDonough St. & Lenore St.) referred to as "College Heights", but it is part of Historic Oakhurst.

 At the center of the neighborhood is a business district popularly known as "Oakhurst Village" with several eateries, art galleries, and shops.
 Oakhurst Village is also home to the former Old Scottish Rite Hospital, designed by local architect Neel Reid in 1917.
 The hospital relocated to the Perimeter District of Atlanta in 1976, and the historic building currently houses an art gallery, a wine bar, and the Solarium, a community center and event facility, where local neighborhood groups meet.
 There are additional commercial properties and a MARTA rail station (East Lake station) at the northern boundary of Oakhurst, on West College Avenue.
 Decatur's only middle school, Beacon Hill Middle School (formerly Carl G. Renfroe Middle School) is located within the neighborhood.
 Beacon Hill is located on Kings Highway, near Ansley Street.

-Oakhurst is an eclectic, liberal-minded community, typical of intown Atlanta.
-It has a diverse mix of African Americans, white residents, senior citizens, singles, young couples, young families, empty nesters, and a large gay community.
+Oakhurst is an eclectic, liberal, typical of intown Atlanta.
+It has a diverse mix of African Americans, white residents, senior citizens, single people, young couples, young families, empty nesters, and a large gay community.
 According to the 2000 Census, slightly fewer than 5,000 people lived in Oakhurst.